Quantized Hall drift in a frequency-encoded photonic Chern insulator: Results

 We implement a synthetic electric field by adding a detuning $\lambda$ to the Fourier component associated to the NN coupling term along $\hat{y}$.
 In the rotating frame, this induces a linearly varying detuning with respect to the loop's eigenmodes.
 Within the synthetic lattice picture (Fig.~\ref{fig:transv_displacement} (a)), this can be interpreted as a scalar potential $V(y)=-\lambda y$ giving rise to a synthetic electric field $\textbf{E}=\lambda\hat{y}$~\cite{li_dynamic_2021, oliver_bloch_2023}.
-The anomalous transverse displacement~\cite{xiao_berry_2010} induced by this synthetic electric field is measured according to the theoretical proposals in~\cite{ozawa_anomalous_2014,ozawa_steady-state_2018} by injecting monochromatic light at a single lattice site and then detecting the centre-of-mass displacement of the steady-state distribution of light in frequency space.
+The transverse displacement~\cite{xiao_berry_2010} induced by this synthetic electric field is measured according to the theoretical proposals in~\cite{ozawa_anomalous_2014,ozawa_steady-state_2018} by injecting monochromatic light at a single lattice site and then detecting the center-of-mass displacement of the steady-state distribution of light in frequency space.
 In our synthetic-dimension framework this is extracted by means of a heterodyne measurement (Fig.~\ref{fig:transv_displacement} (b)) where the signal radiating from the CCW and CW modes of the loop is mixed with the laser shifted by $\SI{200}{\mega\hertz}$.
 A typical heterodyne spectrum obtained by adding the CW and CCW signals' Fourier transform is presented in Fig.~\ref{fig:transv_displacement} (c).
 Regions with closely spaced peaks are visible with a spacing of $10\Omega$, which correspond to distinct rows of the lattice; the inset gives a magnified view over the central region, where the spacing $\Omega$ between the pairs of peaks corresponds to the lattice periodicity along $\hat{x}$.
-From this spectrum, we extract the wavepacket's center-of-mass position $\langle x \rangle = \sum\omega I_{\omega} / \sum I_{\omega}$ (see details in the SM).
+From this spectrum, we extract the wavepacket's center-of-mass position $\langle x \rangle = \sum \left[\frac{\omega}{\Omega}\,\textrm{mod}\,M\Omega\right]\, I_{\omega} / \sum I_{\omega}$, where the modulo $M\Omega$ serves to isolate the displacement along $\hat{x}$ (see Appendix C).